synvek/synvek/readme-project.md

 Noted: Need to rename synvek_backend_llama.dll to synvek_backend_llama_cpu.dll and copy to output folder

+- Build llama.cpp with metal:

+Same as with cpu.

+Noted: Need to rename synvek_backend_llama.dll to synvek_backend_llama_metal.dll and copy to output folder

 #### Build backend: stable-diffusion.cpp

 - Build stable-diffusion.cpp with cuda: